LakeFS vs Sifflet

 - Reliable rollback capabilities

-- Automates data validation processes
+- Automates key data observability tasks

 - User-friendly interface for data teams